camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 1. Check out the [Version Compatibility Matrix]({{< ref "/user-guide/ext-client/compatibility-matrix.md" >}})
 2. Update the version in your `pom.xml` (Java) or `package.json` (NodeJs)

+# Security-related HTTP Headers (Webapps)

+In this release, we introduced the following HTTP response headers in the web applications which are available by default:

+* Content Security Policy (`Content-Security-Policy`)
+* Content-Type Options (`X-Content-Type-Options`)

+Please see the documentation about the [HTTP Header Security]({{< ref "/webapps/shared-options/header-security.md" >}}) to learn more about the several headers, the defaults and how to configure or even disable them according to your needs.

 # Camunda DMN Engine and Commons Typed Values Migration